ClusteredCode/SQL-Project/README.md

 ## Contributing

 Contributions to this repository are welcome.
 If you have additional SQL queries or improvements to the existing ones, please feel free to submit a pull request.
 Make sure to follow the existing style and structure of the queries.
 For any major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to utilize, modify, and distribute the content in this repository for commercial or non-commercial purposes.
-Refer to the [LICENSE](LICENSE) file for more information.